TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _scheduler:
     -   *scheduler*

-        The scheduler is a backend module that manages and executes scheduled tasks, like regular purging of temporary data or any kind of regular custom activity.
+        The scheduler is a backend module that manages and executes regular, scheduled tasks, such as regular purging of temporary data.

     ..  _scheduler-tasks:
     -   *Scheduler Tasks*